felipap/nudge/ROADMAP.md

 ## v0.1.x

-- [ ] Where can users get stdout/stderr logs?
 - [ ] Support multiple screens.
 - [ ] Feat: option to show timer in the menu bar.
 - [ ] Fix: warn when outside /Applications folder.
 Don't try to auto-update.